Our Commitment to your Privacy

 The organisation may collect this information in a variety of ways.
 For example, data might be contained in application forms, CVs or resumes, obtained from your passport or other identity documents, or collected through interviews or other forms of assessment.

-The organisation may also collect personal data about you from third parties, such as references supplied by former employers.
+The organisation may also collect personal data about you from third parties, such as references supplied by former employers or criminal record checks obtained via the Disclosure Barring Service (DBS).
 The organisation will seek information from third parties only once a job offer to you has been made and will inform you that it is doing so.

 Data will be stored in a range of different places, including on interview forms, the Applicant Tracking system, HR management systems and on other IT systems (including email).

 The organisation needs to process data to take steps at your request prior to entering into a contract with you.
 It may also need to process your data to enter into a contract with you.

 In some cases, the organisation needs to process data to ensure that it is complying with its legal obligations.
 For example, it is required to check a successful applicant’s eligibility to work in the UK before employment starts.

 The organisation has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process.